 Contact: email@example.com, 510 375 8805

-David Orly-Thompson teaches the “famous” Advanced partner class with Lisette Perelle on Wednesdays at La Pista.
+David Orly-Thompson teaches the popular Advanced Partner class with Lisette Perelle on Wednesdays at La Pista.
 Learn advanced tango elements utilizing seamless and sensual transitions from open and close embrace.
-Each week the class will learn and analyze multiple elements of the dance and how to lead and follow, and understand the structures involved.
+Each week the class learns and analyzes multiple elements of the dance, how to lead and follow, and understand the structures involved.
 A fantastic class to help you reach a deeper level and understanding of the dance.